cornell-ece2400/ece2400-docs/docs/ece2400-T01-intro-c.md

 "shrinks" up.
 We will start calling the space on the right of our state diagrams the "stack".

-??? question "Activity 6: Nested Scope"
+??? question "Activity 6: State Diagram for Nested Scope"

     Draw a state diagram corresponding to the execution of this program.
     Remember to use an X to indicate when variables go out of scope and